visgl/deck.gl/examples/scatterplot/README.md

 ```

 ### Data format
-Sample data is stored in the `data` folder.
+Sample data is stored in [deck.gl Example Data](https://github.com/uber-common/deck.gl-data/tree/master/examples/scatterplot).
 To use your own data, checkout
 the [documentation of ScatterplotLayer](../../docs/layers/scatterplot-layer.md).